Who we are

 CEO, DEG - Deutsche Investitions- und Entwicklungsgesellschaft mbH

-Roland Siller has been CEO of DEG – Deutsche Investitions- und Entwicklungsgesellschaft mbH since 15 July 2021.
+Mr. Siller has been since 15 July 2021 the Chief Executive Officer of DEG — Deutsche Investitions- und Entwicklungsgesellschaft mbH.
 He previously was a Member of the Management Committee at KfW Development Bank since 2012, in charge of Strategy, Policy and Latin America since 2019.
-Siller holds a master degree in business administration and political science from the University of Erlangen-Nürnberg (Germany) and the Institut d’Etudes Politiques of Strasbourg (France) and completed the Postgraduate Programme of the German Development Institute (DIE).
+Siller holds a master’s degree in business administration and political science from the University of Erlangen-Nürnberg (Germany) and the Institut d’Etudes Politiques of Strasbourg (France) and completed the Postgraduate Programme of the German Development Institute (DIE).
 He began his career at KfW in 1993.
 For two years he was seconded to the French Development Bank AFD.
 Since 2000 he has held various management positions at KfW Development Bank.
-Parallel to this he attended the Advanced Management Program at Wharton Business School.
+Parallel to this, Siller attended the Advanced Management Program at Wharton Business School.

 Nick O’Donohoe